 How do I revoke a trade mark registration for non-use?

-A trade mark is valuable right to hold, and if renewed correctly it can last indefinitely.
-In order to avoid unfair monopoly on the market, trade marks have to be used in a period of 5 years since registration.
+A trade mark is a valuable right to hold, and if renewed correctly it can last indefinitely.
+In order to avoid an unfair monopoly on the market, trade marks have to be used for a period of 5 years since registration.

 If you like a mark that resonates with your brand or business, which has been registered but has not been used, our team of trade mark solicitors can check the trade mark register for you.
 We can liaise with the trade mark owner of the earlier mark and see if you can reach a mutually beneficial agreement.
 If that is unsuccessful, we can submit form TM26 for non-use in the UK and file a cancellation application for EU trade marks on EUIPO’s website.
 The earlier trade mark owner then has to provide evidence of use, and if they fail the mark in question is revoked and free to be used by anyone.